-The Company's ability to continue as a going concern is dependent upon successful results from its exploration, evaluation and development activities and its ability to attain profitable operations and generate funds therefrom and/or raise equity capital or borrowings sufficient to meet current and future obligations.
-The Company may require additional financing for the upcoming fiscal year in order to maintain its operations and development and exploration activities.
+The Company has sufficient financial resources for exploration, evaluation, and administrative costs for the next twelve months.
+The Company may require additional financing and although it has been successful in the past, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be available on acceptable terms.
 The Company's ability to arrange financing in the future will depend, in part, upon the prevailing capital market conditions and the price of uranium and cobalt as well as its business performance.
 There can be no assurance that the Company will be successful in its efforts to arrange additional financing on terms satisfactory to it or at all.
 If the Company raises additional financing through the issuance of shares from its treasury, control of the Company may change and existing shareholders will suffer additional dilution.
 See "Risks and Uncertainties" below.